 The program is currently only funded for student fellows stipends and does not have any administrative support.
 Currently, only a dean is charged to support this program, and there are many tasks that are administrative assistant tasks.
 It has been requested that a part time (30 hours/week) administrative assistant be hired.
-In order to ensure the integrity of the program, a real infrastructure is needed to support the program.
+In order to ensure the integrity of the program, a real infrastructure is needed to support the program inclusive of financial support for participating faculty.